 Add the Solid Leg Base: Cut the pieces at a 45 Degree Angle on the outside edges, and glue and screw together and then glue and screw to the existing Upper Leg Base.
 Use 1 1/4” Screws to fasten the bottom leg base to the middle leg base, and use 2 1/2” screws to fasten the Center Leg Base to the Upper Leg Base.

 Create the Segmented Leg Base: This will be very similar to the leg base above, only it will have a space in the middle so that it can sit astride the solid leg base in the step above.
 Miter the outside edges at 45 Degree Angles and fasten the Lower Leg Base to the Center Leg bases using 1 1/4” Screws and glue.
 It might be a bit of a tight squeeze to get inside here depending on your drill, but if you created pocket holes in the step above, Use your Kreg Jig set for 3/4” stock and your 1 1/4” pocket hole screws and glue to fasten the unit together.
 If you prefer to use a countersink bit and 2” wood screws, predrill and fasten in that manner.
 You may want to consider this as a possible plan b anyhow if you have a large bulky drill like I do!

-Kreg Jig® set for 1 1/2″ stock and your 2 1/2″ pocket hole screws and glue to fasten to the existing Solid Leg Base you attached in the previous steps.
+Attach the Segmented Leg Bases to the Solid Leg Base: Use your Kreg Jig set for 1 1/2″ stock and your 2 1/2″ pocket hole screws and glue to fasten to the existing Solid Leg Base you attached in the previous steps.

 Construct the Top: Use your Kreg Jig set for 1 1/2″ stock and your 2 1/2″ pocket hole screws and glue to construct the top.
 Place your pocket holes and screws in every other board (blue) as shown below.
 Begin with fastening the 5 boards in the center at 48” in length together, then fasten the outer middle (40”) and outer boards (30”) in place.
 Your table top will step down a bit to save you form waste, then you will mark out a circle with a radius of 24” (48” diameter circle).
 Once you have all of your boards joined and your circle drawn, you can cut around your markings, to create your circle using a jig saw.
 Once your circular top has been carved and sanded, attach to the table supports from underneath using 2 1/2″ screws.
 The Solid running table support should run perpendicular to the table boards so that it can provide the greatest amount of support to the table top.

 Fill any Screw, Nail or Pocket Holes, Sand and Finish as Desired.
 For Finishing Tips and Tricks visit my Finishing School